jjay1288/NetworkAttackProject/README.md

 #### II.
 Target 1: Metasploitable

-​	This machine is an imported Virtual Machine imported  into ESXi of [Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html).
+​	This is a virtual machine imported into a vSphere infrastructure of [Metasploitable](https://information.rapid7.com/download-metasploitable-2017.html).
 Metasploitable is an intentionally vulnerable Linux machine designed for Penetration Testing.
-The goal for this target will be to explore some of the more interesting vulnerabilities included in these distributions (because there are some very quick and easy attack vectors available throughout this project).
+The goal for this target will be to explore some of the more interesting vulnerabilities included in this distribution (specifically because there are some very quick and easy attack vectors available throughout this project).